scioffi/SWEN-559-DemoLab/README.md

 ## Lab Part 1

 **Step 1:** Log in to your team's GitHub account.
 Fork repo at https://github.com/scioffi/SWEN-559-Test.
-Clone repo locally to have code on your computer.
+Clone the FORKED repo locally to have code on your computer.
 Make sure the computer you're using has NodeJS, otherwise download the latest from here: https://nodejs.org/en/download/.

 **Step 2:** `cd` into the SWEN-559-Test directory you just cloned in a terminal window and locally run `npm install` and then `npm start` to run the app.
 You will see errors in the code!

-**Step 3:** Navigate back to GitHub in your browser and on the `master` branch perform the following steps:
+**Step 3:** Navigate back to GitHub in your browser and perform the rest of the lab.

 ### Lab Part 1 (Travis CI)